ibmresilient/resilient-python-api/docgen-example/README.md

 * App is in a container-based format (typically provided as a zip file).

 The following Cloud Pak guides provide additional information:
 * _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
-From the Table of Contents, select Case Management and Orchestration and Automation > **Orchestration and Automation Apps**.
+From the Table of Contents, select Case Management and Orchestration & Automation > **Orchestration and Automation Apps**.
-* _System Administrator Guide_: provide information to install, configure, and deploy apps.
-From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration and Automation > **System administrator**.
+* _System Administrator Guide_: provides information to install, configure, and deploy apps.
+From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration & Automation > **System administrator**.

 These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.